 When applied to the PMO itself, the value of accountability can even take the form of ethical requirements: As a governing body, the PMO must enforce policies across the organization in an unbiased, objective manner.
 It also has a responsibility to ensure the quality and reliability of the data used as the basis for strategic decisions.
 This brings us to the second pillar of the culture of a project management office: transparency.

-Feature # 2 of PMO culture: Transparency
+Feature # 2 of Project Management Office Culture: Transparency

 Another important element of a project management office is its obligation to make everything visible.
 Since you can't improve what you can't see clearly, PMOs usually make a point of improving the transparency of project work and decisions.
 Most PMOs consolidate all project-related data in a professional project portfolio management (PPM) platform tool that turns data into information and offers analysis functions to gain insights and knowledge.
 They also ensure that this information and knowledge is effectively disseminated across the organization by giving project teams access and sharing insightful reports with senior executives.
 In general, a project management office strives to improve communication throughout the organization and promotes knowledge transfer and exchange.

-Feature No. 3 of PMO culture: Unity
+Feature # 3 of Project Management Office Culture: Unity

 By being determined to improve transparency and communication in an organization, the PMO can also play a key role in building close teams and improving teamwork.
 A PMO coordinates the work of various project teams throughout the organization and is an intrinsically relational unit.
 It can facilitate relationships and interactions between different groups, ensure that everyone speaks the same language, reduce misunderstandings, and improve overall collaboration through the introduction of dedicated tools or proven work practices.